floschott/foamquant/docs/source/index.rst

 **foamquant** FoamQuant is a toolbox specifically created for processing time series of 3D images of evolving liquid foams.
 The toolbox is greatly based on open source libraries: Scikit-Image [vanderWalt2014]_ and SPAM [Stamani2020]_.

-The objective is a greater accessibility of time-resolved liquid foam 3D analysis tools.
-It focus mainly on flow studies, but can also be used in a certain extend for coarsening and drainage studies.
+The **objective** is a greater accessibility of time-resolved liquid foam 3D analysis tools.
+It focus mainly on flow studies, but can also be used for coarsening and drainage studies.